All Episodes

 What I said was that capitalism is what built the Catholic Church and is responsible for its wealth.

-Social commentator, she has a piece in Time Magazine called It's a Man's World and It Always Will Be.
+Social commentator, she has a piece in Time magazine called It's a Man's World and It Always Will Be.

-Unless we rush down that ominous brave new world path where females are clone themselves by parthenogenesis, as famously do Komodo Dragons, Hammerhead Sharks, and Pit Vipers.
+If men are obsolete, then women will soon be extinct unless we rush down that ominous, brave new world path where females will clone themselves by parthenogenesis as famously do Komodo dragons, hammerhead sharks, and pit vipers.

 It's a long piece.